OH1KK/KiwiSDR-antenna-switch-extension/README.md

 ### More info

-About MS-S7-WEB antenna switch and MS-S7-WEB remote control unit: http://www.anteni.net You can buy MS-S antenna switch and MS-S7-WEB remote control unit from  ebay.
+About MS-S7-WEB antenna switch and MS-S7-WEB remote control unit: http://www.anteni.net

+You can buy MS-S7 antenna switch and MS-S7-WEB remote control unit from  ebay.

-About KiwiSDR software defined receiver: http://www.kiwisdr.com/
+About KiwiSDR software defined receiver see http://www.kiwisdr.com/